Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Our Constrained Conditional Generation Model

-\textit{Joint velocity constraints:} We also apply a joint velocity constraint based on a mixture of Gaussian priors retrieved from the training set.
+We also apply a joint velocity constraint based on a mixture of Gaussian priors retrieved from the training set.
 We perform an EM algorithm to fit two velocity Gaussians for all input dimensions $d$, based on velocities at every frame in the training set.
 Since bone velocities are very close to 0 on most frames, our mixtures often contain this spike (with a very small variance) and a broader distribution (higher variance).
 With these mixtures for every joint, we can add a negative log likelihood loss on velocities to constrain bones to have normal velocities, reducing gaps between consecutive frames in the generated transitions.
 For a given vector $\bv^{(m)}$ of mean velocities per bones and another vector $\bv^{(v)}$ of variances per bones, we get the log-likelihood $\bLLV$:

 where $\bV$ is the matrix of velocities of the generated transition to which the target key-pose was appended, for every dimension at every timestep.
-We can therefore calculate our minimum negative $\bLLV$ for the spike-gaussian and the broader-gaussian velocity statistics and define our loss as:
+We can therefore calculate our minimum negative $\bLLV$ for the spike-gaussian and the broader-gaussian velocity statistics and define our loss as: where $D$ is the number of input dimensions.